 The world of today is an ever-expanding ecosystem of growing population and diversity.
 As this population multiplies day by day, so does the need to stay connected.

 The diversity offered by different continents is varied and distinguishable in nature.
 This diversity is related to the size of the population, the “urban” class, and the wealth of the nation.
-This “wealth”, often associated with the quality and living standards is what separates a country from another.
+This “wealth”, often associated with the quality and living standards is what separates one country from another.

 There are different rankings of the countries according to the living standards and quality of living of their residents.
 The European continent, despite being the second smallest continent in the world, houses some of the richest nations.
 It has abundant natural resources and commercial prowess, making it the hub of trade and commerce.
-The history of Europe is full of advancing civilizations and its countries continue to dominate in technological, commercial, and trade areas.
+The is full of advancing civilizations and its countries continue to dominate in technological, commercial, and trade areas.
 Nevertheless, the unique features of rich countries in Europe make them stand out from the countries on other continents.

 Here is a look at some of the richest countries in Europe, and the features which set them apart from the rest of the countries.
 The data gives figures for the years 2019-2020 according to the GDP growth rate.